kolayne/embedded-adv/README.md

 # Embedded-adv

-Code for my toy IoT projects.
+Code and documentation that are a result of my experiments with embedded devices.

 ## How to use